-- should consider the requirements of SA 560, "Subsequent Events" for the purpose of reporting under this clause. - (i) For the purpose of ascertaining whether any proceedings are initiated or are pending, the auditor should make necessary inquiries from the management including obtaining a management representation letter.
+- (h) In case any proceedings are initiated or pending, the auditor is required to examine whether appropriate disclosures are made in the financial statements.
+Appropriate disclosures shall include the aforesaid disclosures required by Schedule III to the Act, consequential impact on the financial statements and/ or the liability that may arise in case the proceedings are decided against the company.
+Depending on the merits of the case, the auditor is also required to evaluate whether the liability is required to be disclosed as "contingent liabilities" or whether provisions are required to be made. - (i) Where the proceedings are initiated post balance sheet date but before the signing of the auditor's report, the auditor should consider the requirements of SA 560, "Subsequent Events" for the purpose of reporting under this clause. - (j) For the purpose of ascertaining whether any proceedings are initiated or are pending, the auditor should make necessary inquiries from the management including obtaining a management representation letter.
 The auditor may also review the legal expenses account to ascertain whether any expenses have been incurred by the company in respect of a proceeding under the aforesaid Act.
-The auditor should also review the minutes of meetings of the Board of Directors, Audit Committee, Risk Management Committee and other secretarial records to verify whether any reference to proceedings against the company under the aforesaid Act has been made. - (j) The auditor shall ensure compliance with the requirements of SA 250, "Consideration of Laws and Regulations in an Audit of Financial Statements" and the requirements relating to litigation and claims given in SA 501, "Audit Evidence-Specific Considerations for Selected Items". - (k) It may be noted that reporting under this clause is limited to the adequacy of disclosure in the financial statements and to cases where proceedings are initiated with the company being treated as a benamidar.
+The auditor should also review the minutes of meetings of the Board of Directors, Audit Committee, Risk Management Committee and other secretarial records to verify whether any reference to proceedings against the company under the aforesaid Act has been made.

+- (k) The auditor shall ensure compliance with the requirements of SA 250, "Consideration of Laws and Regulations in an Audit of Financial Statements" and the requirements relating to litigation and claims given in SA 501, "Audit Evidence-Specific Considerations for Selected Items". - (I) It may be noted that reporting under this clause is limited to the adequacy of disclosure in the financial statements and to cases where proceedings are initiated with the company being treated as a benamidar.
 The reporting is not applicable where the notice is received by the company as a beneficial owner.